-Tubular scaffolding must be plugged or capped prior to grit blasting to prevent the ingress of grit and dirt.
+Tubular scaffolding must be plugged or capped prior to grit blasting or hydroblasting to prevent the ingress of grit and dirt, water and debris.

 Staging should be designed to allow thorough cleaning.
-Where scaffolding is wooden, International Paint recommend that it be of the 'turn over' type, when local safety regulations permit.
+Where scaffolding is wooden, International Paint recommend that staging be of the 'turn over' type, when local safety regulations permit.

-Distance between staging levels should not exceed 2 metres (6 feet).
+Distance between staging levels should not exceed two metres (6 feet).